 If you end up spending the $15,000 on the card within the first year you will earn 105,000 Virgin Atlantic miles or 157,500 Hilton HHonors points.

 Just for reference, 157,500 Hilton points could be worth:

 - 2 free nights at a category 10 property such as the Conrad Koh Samui (note: seasonal award night rates range from 70k – 95k per night)

 - 31 free nights at a category 1 property such as the Hilton Garden Inn Tucuman or DoubleTree Johor Bahru

 - 15 free nights at a category 2 property such as the DoubleTree Kuala Lumpur

-For comparison’s sake, if you are purely interested in earning Hilton HHonors points, then the Amex Hilton HHonors Surpass card may be a better option, especially for long term earning and manufacture spending.
-The current sign-up bonus on the Amex Surpass is 60,000 points after spending $3,000 within the first three months.
+For comparison’s sake, if you are purely interested in earning Hilton HHonors points, then the Amex Hilton HHonors Surpass card may be a better option.
+The current welcome bonus on the Amex Surpass is 60,000 points after spending $3,000 within the first three months.

 However, both of these uses of points will come in below the value you would get for a Upper Class round trip flight redemption from the West Coast of the US to London, which can easily run $7,000+.
 The drawback is that you can expect to pay $1,200 in taxes and fees on an Upper Class award to London from the US.